SciPhi-AI/synthesizer/docs/source/index.rst

 With SciPhi, you can:

 * Leverage **Retrieval-Augmented Generation (RAG)** for better accuracy and efficiency.
-   - Features like end-to-end cloud and local RAG knowledge engine APIs are underway!
+   - Access SciPhi's cloud World Database via API.
 * Generate truthful datasets using various LLMs, supporting **Anthropic**, **OpenAI**, **vLLM**, and **SciPhi**.
 * Custom tailor your data creation for applications such as LLM training, RAG, and beyond.
    - For ex., generate RAG-grounded textbooks from a given table of contents.